ArcticNature/docs/overview.md

 System Overview
 ===============
-GreenTorch is designed to be an easily extensible and flexible system to help technical people run internal and production software.
+SnowFox is designed to be an easily extensible and flexible system to help technical people run internal and production software.

 This document presents an overview of the system and its components